Corn

 • Follow the directions on the fertilizer package to avoid over-fertilization.

-• Apply the fertilizer evenly along the sides of the corn rows and water thoroughly to help the nutrients reach the roots.
+• Apply evenly along the sides of the rows and water thoroughly so nutrients reach the roots.

 Pests and Diseases in Florida:

-• Corn Earworms: Caterpillars that feed on the kernels at the tips of ears.
+• Corn Earworms: Caterpillars that feed on kernels at the tips of ears.

 • European Corn Borers: Larvae that bore into stalks, ears, and tassels.